-If a fan fails, the remaining fans will ramp up to full speed and the overheat/fan fail LED on the control panel will blink on and off.
-Replace any failed fan at your earliest convenience with the same type and model (the system can continue to run with a failed fan).
+Fan speed is controlled by system temperature via IPMI.
+If a fan fails, the remaining fans will ramp up to full speed.
+Replace any failed fan at your earliest convenience with the exact same type and model (the system can continue to run with a failed fan).

-Replacing System Fans
+- 1. With the server powered on, remove the chassis cover and inspect the fans to see which one has failed. - 2.
+Power down the server and remove the AC power cords. - 3.
+Remove the failed fan's wiring from the fan header on the motherboard and remove the failed fan from the chassis. - 4.
+Place the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.

-- 1. Remove the chassis cover to see which fan has failed. - 2.
-Power remove power from the system as described in Section 3.1. - 3.
-Detach the fan wiring then grasp the failed fan unit and lift it out of the chassis. - 4.
-Replace the failed fan with an identical 4-cm, 12 volt fan (p/n FAN-00087L4). - 5.
-Push the new fan into the vacant space in the housing making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans. - 6.
-Reposition the fan housing back over the two mounting posts in the chassis, then reconnect the fan wires to the same chassis fan headers you removed them from. - 7.
+- 5. Connect the fan wires to the same fan header as the fan just removed. - 6.
 Power up the system and check that the fan is working properly and that the LED on the control panel has turned off.
 Finish by replacing the chassis cover.

-Figure 3-12.
+Figure 3-10.
 Replacing a System Fan